 My Qualifications and Experience

 In addition to my college degrees, I have sought continuing education in the science of reading.
-I completed 60 hours of training through an IDA-accredited program and am in process of obtaining my Certified Structured Literacy Dyslexia Specialist (C-SLDS) certification from the Center for Effective Reading Instruction.
+I am currently working toward certification as an Academic Language Therapist (CALT) through the Academic Language Therapy Association (ALTA).
+This includes 200 hours of classroom instruction and 700 hours of practicum with dyslexic individuals.
 I am passionate about continuing to seek relevant professional development courses to review current literature and expand my skills.
 Additionally, I have hundreds of hours of experience homeschooling my own dyslexic child.